systemc12ashe/se211CourseProject/README.md

  - Python 3
      - csv module (built-in)

-In order to run the CSVlibrary application independently from the CSVapp, it will run as a command line system.
+In order to run the CSVlibrary application independently from the CSVapp, it will run as a command line system by running CSVlibrary.py, and having an existing CSV file in the same directory.

 I created this application in Visual Studio Code